jablonskidev/writing-an-interpreter-in-go/README.md

 ## What Is This?

-This repo will contain my study notes as I work through [*Writing an Interpreter in Go*](https://interpreterbook.com/) by [Thorsten Ball](https://twitter.com/thorstenball).
+This repo will contain my study notes and sample code as I work through [*Writing an Interpreter in Go*](https://interpreterbook.com/) by [Thorsten Ball](https://twitter.com/thorstenball).

 ## Why Am I Doing This?